Ankushr785/Candidate-Match-Score-Web-App/README.md

          b.
 Graduation College - (Tier A, Tier B, Tier C...)

          c.
-Prijects as well as Independent Courseworks
+Projects as well as Independent Courseworks

+The output is a csv file containing the candidate names along with their respective scores.